If you want to quit smoking but find that you have a difficult time doing so, these foods can help to reduce withdrawals and quit the habit for good.

 4. Gums and Mints

-Research indicate that chewing gum reduces craving and helps with withdrawal symptoms when a nicotine-dependent person is unable smoke.
+Research indicates that chewing gum reduces craving and helps with withdrawal symptoms when a nicotine-dependent person is unable to smoke.
 Mint and gum can also satisfy the mouth stimulation that smoking provides as well.

 6. Dark Chocolate